finehq/fine/README.md

 ```
-fine-dev start [agent-name] -s [path to your project's specifications]
+fine-dev start [agent-name] -p [path to your project's specifications]
 ```

-You can also use the Fine's Command Palette to run the agent.
+You can also use Fine's command palette (Cmd + P inside any notebook) to run the agent.

 ## Build your own Agent